USA Gymnastics sex abuse scandal: USAG and USOC

-John Geddert, team coach of the 2012 London Olympic team and personal coach of Jordyn Wieber, retired following an announcement by USAG that he had been suspended as a result of his connection to Nassar.
-Geddert operated two gyms that employed Nassar, including Twistars.
-Ownership of Twistars has been transferred to Geddert's wife Katherine.
-Gymnasts have reported being abused by Nassar at Twistars.
-Gymnasts have also accused Geddert of being abusive and dismissive of their injuries.
+In January 2018, USAG cut ties with several coaches and gyms that had employed Nassar.
+One was John Geddert, team coach of the 2012 London Olympic team and personal coach of Jordyn Wieber.
+Geddert operated two gyms that employed Nassar, including Twistars, one of the locations where gymnasts reported being abused by Nassar.
+Gymnasts had also accused Geddert of being abusive and dismissive of their injuries.
 One gymnast said Geddert had thrown her onto the low bar hard enough to tear the muscles in her stomach and end her career.
 They have said that Geddert's abuse left them vulnerable to Nassar's manipulation.
+Geddart retired soon after his suspension.
+That same month, USAG officially cut ties with Karolyi Ranch, the former national training center for the national team and a site where Nassar sexually assaulted many gymnasts.
+Within weeks, the Karolyi Ranch website announced that the facility had closed.

+On January 22, 2018, three members of the USAG board of directors resigned.

+After Nassar's sentencing on January 24, 2018, the USOC published an open letter calling for the resignations of the other members of the USAG board, lest the USOC decertify the USAG.
+The USOC also announced that it was launching an investigation into the scandal.
+All remaining USAG board members resigned on January 31.

+Two days later, the Wall Street Journal reported that USOC leaders, who had previously claimed that they had learned of abuse claims in 2016, had actually heard the allegations the previous year.
+The Journal reported that in July 2015, USOC Chief Executive Scott Blackmun had been told by Penny that an investigation uncovered possible criminal behavior by Nassar against Olympic athletes, and that two months later, Penny had detailed the allegations against Nassar to USOC's head of security.
+Blackmun resigned on February 28, 2018.

 On February 2, Valeri Liukin resigned as national team coordinator.
-Later that month, the USOC CEO Scott Blackmun also resigned.

 On February 28, Raisman filed a lawsuit against USAG and the USOC, claiming both organizations "knew or should have known" about the ongoing abuse.
 On May 1, former national team member Sabrina Vega sued USAG, the USOC, and Béla and Márta Károlyi, claiming they ignored signs about Nassar's behavior or should have known he posed a risk to the gymnasts he treated.